-Ideal conditions would be a South facing window, or doorway, with the best light from about mid afternoon.
+Ideal conditions would be a southerly facing window, or doorway, with the best light from about mid-afternoon.
 Ideal, but not absolutely essential.

 What will be essential though, is a tripod, or some device that will stabilize your camera in the low light conditions.